Mediterranean Diet – What It is, It’s History and Benefit

 The areas surrounding the Mediterranean are home to the lowest rates of heart problems, such as heart attacks, heart disease, and other diet-related health issues.

-This is largely because of their traditional diets.
+This is mainly because of their traditional diets.
 Don’t get me wrong – some areas have started to adopt the Western diet of high-fat foods and convenience eating, but there are larger areas that stick to traditional foods and traditional home cooking.

 When you think of home-cooked meals, you probably aren’t thinking of the same meals that the Mediterranean diet includes.

-In fact, you’re probably thinking about bacon and egg breakfasts, burgers or takeaways for lunch, and maybe a slab of meat, potatoes, and buttered veg for dinner!
+You’re probably thinking about bacon and egg breakfasts, burgers or takeaways for lunch, and maybe a slab of meat, potatoes, and buttered veg for dinner!

 This sounds like a great meal for most people, but it’s not the healthiest way to eat.
-Research has shown that plant-based diets are actually far better for you than animal-based diets.
+Research has shown that plant-based diets are far better for you than animal-based diets.

 Small amounts of red meat are eaten, but some people don’t even bother with that.